frankier/StanBase.jl/README.md

 This package is loaded automatically when `using ...` any of the application packages.

 This package is derived from Tamas Papp's [StanRun.jl](https://github.com/tpapp/StanRun.jl) package.
-It also uses StanDump.jl and StanSamples.jl.
+It also uses StanDump.jl.

 This and all the application packages need a working [cmdstan](https://mc-stan.org/users/interfaces/cmdstan.html) installation, the path of which you should specify in `JULIA_CMDSTAN_HOME`, eg in your `~/.julia/config/startup.jl` have a line like
 ```julia